enterprise-oss/osso/README.md

 <a href="#"><img align="right" src="https://placekitten.com/40/40" width="40px" /></a>
 ## Open Source

 Osso is developed and maintained by EntepriseOSS with a Business Source License.
 BSL is used by companies like [Sentry](https://sentry.io/_/open-source/) and [MariaDB](https://mariadb.com/bsl-faq-mariadb/).
 While not _technically_ an open source license according to OSI, you are only prohibited from using Osso to compete with hosted Osso plans offered by EnterpriseOSS.
-See the [full license text](LICENSE)
+See the [full license text](LICENSE).